thelukasssheee/CarND-Vehicle-Detection-P5/README.md

 ![alt text](./output_images/md_color_hist_feature_example.png)

 I stacked all three feature sets and normalized them using the `StandardScaler()` function from the `sklearn` toolbox.
 Finally, the array was flattened.

+The code for these operations can be found in section 1e of `P5_Preparation.ipynb`.

 ##### Training the SVM
-For training of the SVM, the function `LinearSVC()` from `sklearn` toolbox was used with no additional parameters set.
+For training the SVM, the function `LinearSVC()` from `sklearn` toolbox was used with no additional parameters set.

 After all optimizations, an **overall accuracy >99.2%** was achieved.

 The parameters, the linear scaler and the trained SVM were stored in the pickle file `svm_scaler_result.pkl`, which is later used by the `P5_Final.ipynb` IPython notebook.

+In section 1f of `P5_Preparation.ipynb` these steps can be found.

 ### Sliding Window Search